Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Spectral radii of transfer operators on vector bundles

-where the Christoffel symbols $\Gamma_{j,k}^i$ are $\mathcal{C}^{r-1}$ functions.
-If $E$ is as in Example \ref{example:scalar}, we can just take $\nabla$ to be the trivial connection, and in Example \ref{example:vector_fields} it is natural to choose the Levi--Civita connection associated to the Riemannian metric on $M$.
+Here the differential $\mathrm{d}v$ makes sense since the trivialization of $E$ identifies $v$ with a function from an open subset of $\mathbb{R}^n$ to $\mathbb{R}^m$.
+If $E$ is as in Example \ref{example:scalar}, we can just take $\nabla$ to be the trivial connection (given by $\nabla_X f = X f$), and in Example \ref{example:vector_fields} it is natural to choose the Levi--Civita connection associated to the Riemannian metric on $M$ (see for instance \cite[Theorem 2.51 and Definition 2.53]{ghl_geometry}).